By using this site, you agree to the Privacy Policy and Terms of Use.

 Regulatory pathway and clinical implementation

-If approved, zanidatamab would represent the first bispecific antibody targeting HER2 in gastroesophageal cancer, potentially expanding treatment options for patients with this challenging malignancy.
+The robust efficacy signal demonstrated in this phase III trial positions zanidatamab as a potential new standard of care for HER2-positive gastroesophageal cancer.
+If approved, zanidatamab would represent the first bispecific antibody targeting HER2 in gastroesophageal cancer.
 The therapy’s mechanism of action may also have implications for other HER2-positive cancers, including breast cancer.

 Zanidatamab plus chemotherapy demonstrated a 44% reduction in the risk of disease progression or death compared to trastuzumab plus chemotherapy in patients with HER2-positive gastroesophageal adenocarcinoma.

-— HERIZON-GEA-01 Investigators, Multiple International Centers (The New England Journal of Medicine, 2026)
+— HERIZON-GEA-01 Study Results, The New England Journal of Medicine, 2026

 Key takeaways

-• Zanidatamab plus chemotherapy improved progression-free survival by 56% at 18 months versus standard treatment
+• Zanidatamab plus chemotherapy improved progression-free survival by 56% at 18 months versus standard treatment (HERIZON-GEA-01 trial)

-• The bispecific antibody targets two distinct HER2 epitopes simultaneously for enhanced anti-tumor activity
+• The bispecific antibody targets two distinct HER2 epitopes simultaneously

-• Safety profile was manageable with low rates of cardiac dysfunction across both treatment arms
+• Safety profile was manageable with low rates of cardiac dysfunction across both treatment arms (NEJM study)

 • Results support regulatory submissions for a potential new standard of care in HER2-positive gastroesophageal cancer